 2. Named key personnel shall:

-a) Be committed to the project full time and co-located with Agency staff at the Iowa Medicaid permanent facility in Des Moines, Iowa, unless other arrangements are pre-approved by the Agency.
+a) Be committed to the project full time and available to meet in person if the Agency requests it within twenty-four (24) notice.

 b) Be available during normal Business Hours to respond to questions and concerns related to the Contract, except for routine absences or participation in required off-site meetings.
 Account Manager and Operations Manager positions are required to communicate absences with the Agency contract manager and provide suitable coverage during extended absences.